ethicalvats/starlink/README.md

 - GO
 - PHP/laravel

-All microservices are chained using REST API and using Docker containers for single deployment with docker-compose
+`All microservices are inlterlinked via REST API and using Docker containers.`